apjanke/vscode-octave-hacking/doc-project/DeveloperNotes.md

 ## Goals

-* Syntax highlighting, in my preferred style
+* Syntax highlighting, in my preferred style.
   * Only keywords highlighted, not all functions?
+  * Some configurability of the highlighting.
-* Nice outline
+* Nice outline.
-  * Need a DocumentSymbolProvider for this
+  * Need a DocumentSymbolProvider for this.
-* Intellisense
+* Intellisense.
-* Linting
+* Linting.
-  * This will require writing a whole Octave linter, since none exists
+  * This will require writing a whole Octave linter, since none exists.
-* Go to definition
+* Go to definition.
-* Refactoring
+* Refactoring.
-  * Rename, with correct scope identification
+  * Rename, with correct scope identification.
-* Function signature help
+* Function signature help.
-* Debugging/run Octave in a console window
+* Debugging/run Octave in a console window.
-  * Hover over variable in editor to see its value
+  * Hover over variable in editor to see its value.
 * Profiler results in a web view?
-* Embedded Texinfo language support
+* Embedded Texinfo language support.
+* Auto-indentation.

+### Goals: Done

-* Auto-indentation
+* Code folding.
+* Matching-paren bouncing with Ctrl-Shift-5 (like % in vim).
+* Snippets in my preferred form.

 ## TODO: Concrete steps

+* Figure out how to easily run and debug the extension, without an installation step, and *document* that here.
+* Figure out how to configure markdownlint, especially so it doesn't complain about the Changelog format.
-* Get classdef/methods/properties highlighted as keywords
+* Get classdef/methods/properties highlighted as keywords.

-## Goals: Done

-* Code folding
-* Matching-paren bouncing with Ctrl-Shift-5 (like % in vim)
-* Snippets in my preferred form
+## Development process and guidelines

+I prefer a linear commit history in git.
+So PRs on GitHub should generally be merged using the "Rebase and fast-forward" option instead of a regular merge which produces a merge commit.
+Merge commits can be used if there's a big PR with several commits, and we want to keep track of that fact in our git history.

+The CHANGELOG is in [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) format.

 ## Inspirations